 - 29 cm loading sleeve

 - Handle length: 36 cm

 - Handle diameter: 40 mm thick mahogany handle

 Adjusting the weight is as fast and as simple as it gets!
 Just slide the weight plates through the pommel, secure them in place, and you’re good to go!

 You can change the feel of how the gada mace swings by playing with the weight distribution of the plates, pushing the center of gravity further away from the tip.

 The Pahlavandle Gama’s unique design offers unique grip exercises possibilities.

 Mace workout inspiration

-These 2 mace workouts using the Pahlavandle Gama use intermediate level club swinging exercises.
-As you can see the moves are the same you would do with a heavy Indian club, but the weight distribution and feeling of the swings is where the difference is felt!
+The moves in this workout video are the same you would do with a heavy Indian club, but the weight distribution and feeling of the swings is where the difference is felt!